anuwu/ERPLAG-Compiler/README.md

 ## Pre-requisites

+The dependencies on using the ERPLAG compiler are -
+   - `gcc`
+   - `nasm`
 ### For Linux/macOS

-In Linux, dependencies are taken care of by the installation script.
+ERPLAG compiler uses **make** to build on Linux/macOS.
+If any dependency is missing, the installer script attempts to take care of it only if one of the following package managers are available -

+   - `apt`
+   - `yum`
+   - `zypper`
+   - `pacman`

 In macOS, please ensure that **Homebrew** is installed (if not, the script attempts to install homebrew)

 ### For Windows
-Please install the following and add to PATH -
+Please install the dependencies mentioned above and add them to the environment PATH variable.
-   - `gcc`
-   - `nasm`

 ## Installation
 To install the compiler, clone this repository (with git or downloading the zip), open a terminal in its directory and run the install script as follows -